 - Sugar free chocolate for sprinkling optional

-- Line a 4” springform pan with waxed paper or parchment paper.
+- Line a 4” springform pan with parchment paper.

 - Beat with an electric mixer until thoroughly combined and smooth.
 Continue beating for about 3 minutes.
 This will help the sweetener dissolve nicely.
 There should be no bits of cream cheese showing and the batter will be smooth.